-Discharge of Planning Condition re: Design work completed for submission of discharge in May 2019 infrastructure Reserved Matters Site is designated as key planning policy objectives by Rother application District Council.
+Discharge of Planning Design work completed for submission of discharge in May Condition re: 2019 infrastructure Reserved Matters Site is designated as key planning policy objectives by Rother application District Council.
 Outline planning consent granted.
 Reserved matters application submitted.
 Outline planning consent granted and discharge of planning conditions underway.
 Application granted six months in advance of need, anticipated conditions already being addressed.
-Onerous planning Early submission of information to Local Planning Authority conditions difficult to detailing information required. discharge within actaining information roquilou. timeframe Design Technical design issues Extensive site investigations undertaken on site as a whole. due to site conditions due to site conditions Detailed design already undertaken and forms part of the Reserved Matters application.
-Availability of adequate Extensive strategic investigations and liaison with utility service capacity to companies.
+Onerous planning Early submission of information to Local Planning Authority conditions difficult to detailing information required. discharge within actaining information required. timeframe Design Technical design issues Extensive site investigations undertaken on site as a whole. due to site conditions Detailed design already undertaken and forms part of the due to site conditions Reserved Matters application.
+Availability of adagusts Extensive strategic investigations and liaison with utility Availability of adequate • service capacity to companies.
 Works in progress.
-No issues have been identified service the development of which there are no solutions. · The service sought is substantially in excess of assessed levels of need identified from previous developments.
+No issues have been identified service the development of which there are no solutions.
+The comice accords is substantially in avecas of accorded levels The service sought is substantially in excess of assessed levels of need identified from previous developments.
 Onerous delays as a Ensure all parties understand the procurement process and that result of the all key decision points are factored into the project programme. procurement process Delays in approvals Strategic discussions with statutory organisations undertaken required from statutory and ongoing.
-Early involvement with regard to specific detail. organisations and ongoing.
-Lany involvement with regard to specific detail.
-Availability of adequate Extensive strategic liaison with utility companies has been · undertaken. service capacities to service the development service the development (1) Electric sub-station under construction and due to be connected by 3 rd December 2018.
+Early involvement with regard to specific detail. organisations Availability of adequate Extensive strategic liaison with utility companies has been service capacities to undertaken. service the development (1) Electric sub-station under construction and due to be connected by 3 rd December 2018.
 (2) New surface water reinforcement for North East Bexhill through site.
-South East water already committed and pipes on 0 site.
-Construction Fortrack a company and attacked by the state of the state Delays as a result of Extensive surveys and studies have been undertaken for sites ecology present on the and appropriate mitigation progressed. sites No ecological issues.
+South East water already committed and pipes on site.
+Construction Delays as a result of Extensive surveys and studies have been undertaken for sites ecology present on the and appropriate mitigation progressed. sites No ecological issues.
 Any matters addressed under Natural England Licence.
 The site is basically former grazing land with no on-site habitats.
-Actual build costs Cost consultants have been employed and together with SCS's exceed projected cost experience in these matters strongly indicate that costs can be , , contained within the expenditure plan which is based on a detailed design.
+Actual build costs Cost consultants have been employed and together with SCS's exceed projected cost experience in these matters strongly indicate that costs can be contained within the expenditure plan which is based on a detailed design.
 There is time in the process to carry out value engineering.
 Availability of material at a reasonable cost, materials for this type of civil engineering project are UK locally sourced and are not threatened by BREXIT.
+An adequate contingency in place. sourced and are not threatened by BREXIT.
 An adequate contingency in place.